 It’s important to note that while the risk of depression among those Danish women using hormonal birth control increased, the overall number of women affected was small.

 Approximately 2.2 out of 100 women who used hormonal birth control developed depression, compared to 1.7 out of 100 who did not.

-The findings are still mixed and further research needs to be done, but it’s up to you to decide what feels right.
-Your doctor can help you work through your options.
+The findings are still mixed here and further research needs to be done, but it’s up to you to decide what feels right.
+If you're unsure, your doctor can always help you work through your options.

 It's also important to know that not everyone is the same.

 In fact, some studies have found that some women can experience beneficial mood-related effects as a result of taking oral contraceptive pills or other hormonal methods, specifically regarding premenstrual mood symptoms .

 Plus, a lot of the side effects of the oral contraceptive pill — including mood changes — are temporary and usually subside after 1 month of being on the pill.